 Catherine has experience of a wide range of corporate transactions involving creative solutions to address both moral hazard concerns and section 75 debts triggered on sales of subsidiaries, internal reorganisations and other transfers under the Transfer of Undertakings (Protection of Employment Regulations.
 She is head of AG’s public sector pensions team which advises on all types of public sector pension schemes including the Principal Civil Service Pension Scheme, NHS Pension Scheme, Local Government Pension Scheme, Railways Pension Scheme and Electricity Supply Pension Scheme, as well as the relevant pension protection regimes.

-Catherine has extensive experience advising companies on all aspects of pensions law including implementing pension scheme changes, dealing with tax changes, and negotiating actuarial valuations.
-She has experience advising trustees of occupational schemes on a full range of issues including:
+Catherine has extensive experience advising companies on all aspects of pensions law including implementing pension scheme changes and closures, dealing with tax changes, and negotiating actuarial valuations and associated contingent assets including parent company guarantees, bank guarantees, security over property and asset backed funding arrangements.

-- Scheme mergers
+- scheme mergers

-- Drafting trust deeds and rules
+- drafting trust deeds and rules

-- Documenting complex investment solutions, including asset backed funding arrangements and derivative investments through ISDAs
+- documenting complex investment solutions, including asset backed funding arrangements and derivative investments through ISDAs

 Catherine’s recent experience includes advising: